0n1cOn3/ap_kill-er-/README.md

 ## General Information

-  Acces Point Killer was only for my personal help, i have not found a working tool that deauthenticate all access points(AP) out of network.
-After some researching i began to wrote this little script-tool.
+AP Kill(er) was a personal help back in 2019 for a member of TheViperZCrew group, and they had not found a working tool that could deauthenticate all access points (AP) from the network.
+After some research, the member started writing this small script tool.

-  The AP killer automatically changing your mac address at the setup, then it checks if you have enabled **wlan0mon** or not.
+The AP killer automatically changes the MAC address during setup and checks if wlan0mon is enabled.
+You can enable this manually before running the script.

-  You can enable it manually before you are starting the script.
-This tool is an linux CLI tool, which only works on **Linux** and not Termux or other phone platforms.
+**WARNING:**
+This script was written explicitly for Linux.

+There are for other systems like Windows WSL, FreeBSD, *nix or applications for smartphones like Termux for Android or iSH for iOS are not supported.

 ## Changelog